During a pandemic, does envisioning short supplied store aisles get the heart racing? Does a panic-driven pantry stock quickly follow?

 - Proteins: canned meats (tuna and chicken), freezer meats (fish fillets and ground meats), eggs, nuts, dried or canned beans and lentils

-- Dairy products: cheese, yogurt, unsalted yogurt
+- Dairy products: cheese, yogurt, unsalted butter

 - Fruits: bananas, frozen fruits, dried or canned varieties (applesauce, raisins, and fruit cocktail)